sebastianrb/questionnaire-app/team-project-2-encyclopedia-entries/apt-vine-snake-entry-1.md

 ## Example 2 - Complex

 In the following example, `<div>` elements are used to divide a web page first in colums and later divide those colums into rows.
-Of course, merely giving `<div>` elements such a class name won't arrange the web page for you.
+Of course, merely giving `<div>` elements such a class name won't necessarily arrange the web page for you.
 They need to be aligned using the `display` property of CSS for example.

 	<div class="container">
 		<div class="col">